nlpsoc/STEL/readme.md

-**NOTE:** changing the batch size of BERT/RoBERTa changes performance.
+**NOTE:** With the current code, changing the batch size of RoBERTa changes its performance.
 To get the highest possible performance, use an eval batch size of 1.
+This is probably connected to the tokenization call and the used padding in the batch.
+To make sure you are not affected by this set eval batch size to 1 (performance of ~0.80 for RoBERTa instead of ~0.61), or even easier use the sentence-bert implementation of RoBERTa-base sentence representations, similar to [here](https://github.com/nlpsoc/Style-Embeddings/blob/78ec8cfb3d0493b7df11241897f412a52aee6f46/src/style_embed/utility/trained_similarities.py).

 Thank you for your interest in STEL!
 This is the code going with the EMNLP 2021 main conference paper [Does It Capture STEL?
 A Modular, Similarity-based Linguistic Style Evaluation Framework](https://aclanthology.org/2021.emnlp-main.569/).